 Critique Eurocentrism in depth psychological theories and practices from the perspective of liberation psychology

-Differentiate an individualistically oriented approach to trauma from a psychosocial understanding
+Differentiate an individualistically oriented conceptualization of trauma from collective conceptualization

-Be able to discuss ways to develop critical consciousness in relationship to psychological issues
+Discuss ways to develop critical consciousness in relationship to psychosocial issues

 Frantz Fanon, a European trained psychiatrist from Martinique, was excluded from the study of depth psychology for decades.
 Fully conversant with Freud, Jung, Adler, and Lacan, he used depth psychological concepts to describe the experiences of colonized people of color who had largely been either neglected or derided by depth psychology.
 He approached other psychoanalytic and Jungian concepts critically, challenging the Eurocentrism, racism, and universalism endemic to Western psychology.
 He emphasized the indissolubility of psychological states from sociocultural realities, including racism and oppression.
 In doing so, he argued for the linkage between social liberation and individual and community well-being.
 His work sets the stage for the emergence of liberation psychology.